dipaksarkar/docs/docs/gympify/database.md

 #### Step 3: Update `.env` File

-After creating the user, update the `.env` file in your Laravel project to include the database credentials:
+After creating the user, update the `.env` file in your Gympify project to include the database credentials:

 ```bash
 DB_DATABASE=gympify_admin